One-shot Detail Retouching with Patch Space Neural Transformation Blending: Results

 \subsection{Limitations and Future Work}

-A primary limitation of our work is its dependence on local patches at different scales, disregarding their spatial location with respect to each other.
+A primary limitation of our work is its dependence on local patches at different scales, disregarding their spatial location.
 Hence, our method is most useful when details are retouched based on local and repeated characteristics of an image.
-Non-repeating spatially-dependent strong effects, e.g., portrait stylizations with spatially varying lighting~\cite{Shih14Style}, cannot be handled by the current technique.
-However, extending it to spatially adaptive transfer is easy, as we process each patch independently, which we leave as future work.
+Non-repeating spatially-dependent strong effects, e.g., tattoos or portrait stylizations with spatially varying lighting~\cite{Shih14Style}, cannot be handled by the current technique (see Figure \ref{fig:limitations}).
+We leave this as future work.

 Since we rely on a single example image pair, transferring filters applied to arbitrary images~\cite{Yan14Automatic} is out of the scope of our current work.
 We require example and input images to have similar semantics for predictable transfer.
 Extending the technique to more than one pair of example images will require us to have consistently retouched details on all those example images.
 Finally, we require the example before and after images to be perfectly aligned.
 This requirement can be alleviated by incorporating an ICP~\cite{Besl92AMethod}-like approach into the optimization in Section~\ref{sec:Methodology}.